 It’s just a fact of life when you live this lifestyle!

-This doesn’t always mean that it’s a walk in the park for those people to leave their family and traditions behind.
 No, it is certainly a sacrifice when plans get changed, especially year after year.
 And yeah… the holidays for first responders are stressful!

 What about the Kids?

 What our littlest humans don’t understand is when a family member, particularly a close one like mom or dad, has to miss out on the holiday festivities due to work.

 This is especially true for our fire family, as many shift rotations call for working on the day before or day of a special event each year.

 Some of the newer staff members can even work holidays every time those first few years to build up seniority.
 Other departments have a lottery or swap system- and lets just be honest, some firemen are just plain unlucky when it comes to time off!

 So if you’re stuck in another year of Holiday rearrangements, or this is your first year on scene (check out my helpful thoughts on that first Christmas for the new fire wife), don’t sweat it.

 Countless other families have been in this same situation and there’s a lot that can be done to help the Christmas season go smoothly!

 What can the First Responder’s Family Do?